Influence of Rotation on Fingering Convection in Planetary Cores: Results

 The finger clusters occur in a limited range of the parameter space indicated by open circles in Figure~\ref{fig:Ek_vs_Ra}.
 They are not visible in Series 1, which suggests that sufficiently low Ekman number might be required.
 To test their sensitivity to changes in $N^2/\Omega^2$, we ran a number of simulations at intermediate values of $\Ra_c$ indicated in Figure~\ref{fig:Ek_vs_Ra}.
 The clusters are present for $N^2/\Omega^2\approx 100$, but disappear for $N^2/\Omega^2\approx 1000$, suggesting that they occur in the limited range $N^2/\Omega^2\approx 1-100$ for $\Ek\lesssim 6\times 10^{-4}$.

 Finger clustering was previously observed in Cartesian box simulations at high $\Pran$ and low density ratio \citep{Paparella2012}, but this is likely through a different mechanism than observed here.
-Indeed, in these box simulations the clustering is defined as the formation of large-scale buoyant structures and is thought to occur via entrainment as the local Reynolds number might exceed unity.
+Indeed, in these box simulations, the clustering is defined as the formation of large-scale buoyant structures and is thought to occur via entrainment as the local Reynolds number might exceed unity.
 Unlike in our simulations, this occurs in the absence of rotation.
 Here the clustering corresponds to a spatial localisation of fingering convection.
 It is linked to the development of large-scale density anomalies: within the heavier anomalies, the local compositional Rayleigh number, estimated from the local radial compositional gradient, is up to four greater than in the lighter anomalies.
 Consequently, fingering convection is preferentially promoted in the heavier anomalies.
-However, we currently have no explanation for the origin of the large-scale density anomalies in the upper domain.
+This feedback is suggestive of the presence of large-scale instabilities \citep[\eg][]{Traxler2011,Radko2013}.
+The occurrence of large-scale buoyant patches in the presence of latitudinal gradients of temperature and composition (arising from rotationally induced latitudinal inhomogeneities in the mixing, see Section~\ref{sec:Nusselt}) is reminiscent of lateral intrusions, which manifest as laterally interleaving layers \citep{Holyer1983,Ruddick2003,Medrano2014}.
+Moreover, lateral intrusions are known to develop at large density ratios ($\Rrho>\Le$), outside the parameter regime unstable to the primary fingering instability, consistent with the observation that the large-scale patches occurs in the upper part of the layer in our simulations.
+Although intrusions typically form quasi two-dimensional, tilted horizontal layers, it is plausible that spherical geometry and Coriolis effects disrupt these layers into patches of finite azimuthal extent.
+The possible formation of intrusions in our simulations warrants further investigation, which we plan to pursue in future work, particularly in simplified configurations (\eg in the strongly-stratified regime $\Rrho>\Le$, as in \citet{Medrano2014}).